Development Actions Form

 Need Help Getting Started?

-SIGMA’s Succession Planning Launch offers a simple and cost-effective way to build a robust succession planning process and ensure your organization’s leadership is positioned for success and prepared for tomorrow.
-Contact us to learn how our consultants can deliver a detailed 12-month succession plan for each member of your leadership team in just two half-day sessions.
+SIGMA’s Succession Planning Launch offers a simple and cost-effective way to build a robust Succession Planning process and ensure your organization’s leadership is positioned for success and prepared for the unknown.
+Contact us to learn how we deliver a detailed 12-month succession plan for each member of your leadership team in just two half-day workshops.

 [1] Baron, L., & Morin, L. (2010).
 The impact of executive coaching on self-efficacy related to management soft-skills.
 Leadership & Organization Development Journal, 31, 18-38.